 This module will equip students for deeper exploration of specific policy issues and debates as they progress in their study of social policy.

 - Alcock, P., May, M. and Wright, S. (2012) The Students Companion to Social Policy.
 Chichester: Wiley.

 - Considine, M., Dukelow, F. (2017) Irish Social Policy: A Critical Introduction, 2nd Edition.
 Bristol: Policy Press.

 - Dean, H. (2012) Social Policy (2nd Edition).
 Cambridge: Polity.

 - Dwyer, P., and Shaw, S. (2014) An Introduction to Social Policy.
 London: Sage.

 - Kennedy, P. (2013) Key Themes in Social Policy.
 London: Routledge.

 - Blakemore, K., and Warwick-Booth, L. (2013) Social Policy: An Introduction.
 Fourth Ed.
 New York: McGraw Hill.

-In Hilary Term: Essay worth 40% of overall module mark and Tutorial participation and presentation is worth 10% of overall module mark
+In Hilary Term: Essay worth 40% of overall module mark and Tutorial presentation is worth 10% of overall module mark